tokyo-rubyist-meetup/amidakuji/README.md

 ## About Amidakuji

-Amidakuji is a Japanese game where you create a ladder like board and follow the lines to get to the ened of the board.
+Amidakuji is a Japanese game where you create a ladder like board and follow the lines to get to the end of the board.

 ### Basic Rules